suvelocity/recoil-challenge/README.md

 1. Cover the [Basics](https://www.youtube.com/watch?v=_ISAA_Jt9kI&feature=emb_title&ab_channel=ReactEurope)
 2. Understanding [Core concepts](https://recoiljs.org/docs/introduction/core-concepts)
 3. Practice makes perfect!
 Do the [To-do List](https://recoiljs.org/docs/basic-tutorial/intro) mini project to get used to the syntax.
+4  Check out the flow chart at the bottom of this file.
+**Don't Change the Component tree**

-**Please do not change the boiler templates id's and class names.**
+**Please do not change id's and class names.**

 ## Tips